 Overview of how RocketCyber's Office 365 Apps authenticate

-We use OAuth with MS Graph to get an access token with the subset of your permissions that you grant us during that login process (listed during the login process and also here).
+We use OAuth with MS Graph to get an access token with the subset of your permissions that you grant us during that login process.

 We never store (or even have access to) your username/password, and the access token your login grants us does not have all permissions from the account you use.